felixfbecker/php-language-server/README.md

 Not supported yet:
  - constants with `define()`

-Namespaces are not considerd a declaration by design because they only make up a part of the fully qualified name and don't map to one unique declaration.
+Namespaces are not considered a declaration by design because they only make up a part of the fully qualified name and don't map to one unique declaration.

 ### What is considered a reference?